Pascal-Bernard/beans_sentiment_analysis/README.md

 Since the `synthetic_crypto_sentiment_training_1.5k.csv` file contains pre-labeled data, we can treat it as a test set to measure how well each model's predictions align with the provided ground truth.
 We'll run both models on this dataset and compare their outputs to the label column in the csv.

-We'll use standard machine learning metrics to assess performance:
+We'll use standard ML metrics to assess performance:

 <b>Accuracy</b>: The percentage of posts the model classified correctly.
 While easy to understand, it can be misleading on imbalanced datasets.